 • Copy specific for each channel

-◦ It’s useful to have related status updates side-by-side in one row of the calendar.
+◦ It’s useful to have related status updates side-by-side in one row of the social media content calendar.
 Not for ease of copy/pasting the same verbiage into every cell (that’s not a best practice!), but to make sure you’re hitting the appropriate channels for content in the right way.

 • Unshortened URLs for the CTA and any images